-If you receive a full-cost scholarship from any source other than Gates Cambridge or the Harding Distinguished Postgraduate Scholarship programme, the offer of an award from the Trust will lapse and you will be offered the status of Honorary Trust Scholar.
+If you receive a full-cost scholarship from a publicly funded source, the offer of an award from the Trust will lapse and you will be offered the status of Honorary Trust Scholar.
 This entitles you to attend the Trust's events but bears no monetary value.

-If you have accepted a Gates Cambridge Scholarship or a Harding Distinguished Postgraduate Scholarship, any offer of an award from the Trust will immediately lapse and you will not be offered 'Honorary' status.
+If you have been offered and accepted a fully-funded scholarship from another Cambridge-based funder, such as Gates Cambridge Scholarship, a Harding Distinguished Postgraduate Scholarship or a Mastercard Scholarship, any offer of an award from the Trust will immediately lapse and you will not be offered 'Honorary' status, since those funders offer scholars a full programme of events and support.

 If you are awarded a minor scholarship (part funding) from another source, the Trust reserves the right to adjust the value of your scholarship.
-If you receive a full maintenance allowance from the Trust, you will be allowed to retain the other scholarship at the Trust's discretion (i.e. as a contribution to other expenses such as conferences, fieldwork etc.).
+If you receive a full maintenance allowance from the Trust, you will be allowed to retain the other scholarship at the Trust's discretion (i.e. as a contribution to other expenses such as research related activities, attending conferences, travel etc.).
 If you receive other awards of a higher monetary value, the Trust may reduce your scholarship in order to re-allocate funds to support other scholars.